 Alana – hoarding

 Over the past year her stuff has gotten out of control to the point where her neighbours are complaining and she can’t have her grandchildren over.
 The kitchen is not functional and is nowhere near safe.
 Her kids say she is a hoarder and it’s true that she loves her stuff.
-Her support worker has suggested that besides counselling, she gets in a professional organiser and declutter coach to help her make her home safe and functional.
+Her support worker has suggested that she gets in a professional organiser and declutter coach to help her make her home safe and functional.
 Is Alana a typical declutter client?
 Yes she is one of many.

 Eva – pantry and cooking